 Besides the best off-road motorcycle ride on the vast Steppe, we will experience first hand the unique nomadic Mongolian lifestyle, culture and cuisine.
 We will ride to off the beaten track destination and see untouched natural beauty with distinct animals (yaks, camels, eagles..).
 We will visit ancient monasteries, holy sights and get a glimpse into the fascinating buddhist culture.

 Arriving in Ulaanbaatar, check-in to the hotel and having a rest.
 In the afternoon we will go to Zajsan hill to check out a WW2 memorial and the eclectic skyline of the city.
-We will have dinner in a special hot pot restaurant where you can cook your own meats and vegetables in a tasty broth.
+In the evening, we’ll explore the local cuisine in an authentic Mongolian restaurant.

 After breakfast we will pick up the motorbikes and gear up.
 Finally the ride begins towards the Steppe!
 We’ll have an open-air lunch on a vast grass field and then we’ll continue our ride through the Steppe.
 We will spend the night in a comfy yurt camp near Dashinchilen, by the ruins of a former Djingis Khan fort.